 - Build good collaborative working relationships with people from different cultural backgrounds and disciplines.

 Internship opportunities are offered throughout the year.
 Internships take place in Garching, Germany (a remote or hybrid internship is not possible) and have a duration of 6 months.
 We offer a monthly allowance to cover your living expenses and we provide accommodation.
 We also cover the cost of a return trip from/to your home station.
 For any further questions please contact firstname.lastname@example.org.

 If you are interested in our internship opportunities, you are invited to apply online at http://jobs.eso.org/.
 Applications must be completed in English and should include a motivation letter (1 page) and your CV (2 pages).
 Please also upload two written samples (each no more than 5 pages long) that demonstrate ability to communicate science to a wider audience (e.g. blog posts, magazine or newspaper articles, press releases, etc).
 Please note that only complete applications, with all required materials in English, will be accepted.

 No nationality is in principle excluded.
-However, recruitment preference will be given to nationals of Australia, Austria, Belgium, the Czech Republic, Denmark, Finland, France, Germany, Ireland, Italy, the Netherlands, Poland, Portugal, Spain, Sweden, Switzerland and the United Kingdom and, for Chile, to students enrolled in a South American university irrespective of gender, age, disability, sexual orientation, race or religion.
+However, recruitment preference will be given to nationals of Australia, Austria, Belgium, the Czech Republic, Denmark, Finland, France, Germany, Ireland, Italy, the Netherlands, Poland, Portugal, Spain, Sweden, Switzerland and the United Kingdom and, for Chile, to students enrolled in a South American university irrespective of gender, age, disability, sexual orientation, ethnicity or religion.